Updated: Jan 16

 Walter Case (left)

 The value of art has shifted too, from galleries to city streets and city halls.
 Murals protesting police brutality and systematic racism.
-The new faces of revolutionary art is not classically trained artist tucked away in a sunlit studio painting allegories against the bourgeoisie, but are everyday citizens painting the likenesses of George Floyd, Brianna Taylor or our own Danial Prude.
+The new faces of revolutionary art are not classically trained artists tucked away in a sunlit studio painting allegories against the bourgeoisie, but everyday citizens painting the likenesses of George Floyd, Brianna Taylor or our own Daniel Prude.
 The needle has moved north since the civil rights movement of the 1960’s but has seemingly been frozen in place.

 If the sand in the hourglass is wet and clumpy, it will eventually dry, time will flow more naturally.
 We’ll be able to plan gatherings (hopefully paint parties).
 Patronize our favorite haunts without face coverings.
 Baseball will again start in April instead of July, and with fans.
 People will again go to concerts and festivals.
 Time will heal us and tend the wounds of divisiveness and it’ll allow us to be who we can be, who we should be.
 Time will distance us from the mistakes of our past.
 With every falling grain of sand, bring the promise of evolution filling the space once occupied by revolution.

 Hourglasses are timers that poetically show us how much time we have.
 Perhaps, time is running out on this awful year.
 Perhaps, time is running out on a racially divided country.
 Time is up for the politics that foster hate and misinformation.
 Start the timer on 3-hour paint classes for all folks, regardless of their color, age, gender, religion or political persuasion.
 It’s time to come together and sing our favorite song on a clear twilight evening to our favorite music at our favorite outdoor venues.